HuangFuSL/HuangFuSL.github.io/docs/index.md

 * Wait for `mkdocs` building the site.
 * View the site at [http://127.0.0.1:8000](http://127.0.0.1:8000)

+### :material-comment-text: Comment system

+The site uses [Gitalk](https://github.com/gitalk/gitalk/) for commenting functionality.
+However as the backend GitHub OAuth application is registered for only `huangfusl.github.io`, you *CANNOT* use the comment system unless you push to this repository.

+To enable comment feature on your own site, please follow the following
+instructions:

+1. Create a GitHub OAuth application at [here](https://github.com/settings/applications/new).
+Set both "Homepage URL" and "Authorization callback URL" to the URL of your own site.
+After the application is created, copy the client ID and the client secret.
+2. Create two repository secrets named `GITALK_ID` and `GITALK_SECRET`.
+Paste the value you've copied.
+3. Push the repository to GitHub.
+4. View the deployed site.

 ## :material-update: Version information

 <div style="white-space: pre-line;">{{ git.raw }}</div>